touzet/pampa/README.md

 For example, If you want to limit your search to a specific set of organisms, your file might look like this:
 ```
-OS= Castor canadensis, Diceros bicornis, Cervus elaphus, Bos taurus, Equus caballus
+OS= Diceros bicornis, Cervus elaphus, Bos taurus, Equus caballus
 ```
 Of course, you can combine constraints to narrow down your search.
 For instance, limiting the search to markers coming from COL1A2 gives:
 ```
-OS= Castor canadensis, Diceros bicornis, Cervus elaphus, Bos taurus, Equus caballus GN=COL1A2
+OS= Diceros bicornis, Cervus elaphus, Bos taurus, Equus caballus GN=COL1A2
 ```
 This means that the search will focus on markers from COL1A2 within the specified organisms.

 Assume now that you want to further refine this selection and  exclude certain PTMs, such as deamidation and  phosporylation.
 Then you have to add one contraint to authorize only proline oxylation.
 This gives:
 ```
-OS= Castor canadensis, Diceros bicornis, Cervus elaphus, Bos taurus, Equus caballus GN=COL1A1 PTM=O
+OS= Diceros bicornis, Cervus elaphus, Bos taurus, Equus caballus GN=COL1A1 PTM=O
 ```
 The limit file can comprise an arbitrary number of lines, with each line representing a distinct constraint.
-The resulting selection is determined by the union of all these constraints
+The resulting selection is determined by the union of all these constraints.

-Finally, in the presence of a taxonomy (as is the case with PAMPA light), the OS and OX fields become applicable to clades at any taxonomic rank (genera, families, orders, etc.).
+Finally, in the presence of a taxonomy (as is the case with PAMPA light), the OS and OX fields become applicable to clades at any taxonomic rank (e.g. genus, family, order).
 In such instances, the constraint will choose all descendants accordingly.

 ```
 OS=Pecora GN=COL1A1